Course

 Display Prime Numbers Between Two Intervals Using FunctionsCheck Prime Number By Creating a FunctionCheck Whether a Number can be Express as Sum of Two Prime NumbersFind Sum of Natural Numbers using RecursionCalculate Factorial of a Number Using RecursionFind G.C.D Using RecursionConvert Binary Number to Decimal and vice-versaConvert Octal Number to Decimal and vice-versaConvert Binary Number to Octal and vice-versaReverse a Sentence Using RecursionCalculate Power Using RecursionArrays and Strings

-In this program, the user is asked to enter the number of rows r and columns c.
-Their values should be less than 10 in this program.
+In this program, user is asked to entered the number of rows and columns.
+The value of rows and columns should be less than 10 in this program.

-Then, the user is asked to enter the elements of the matrix (of order r*c
+Then, the user is asked to enter elements of the matrix.

-The program below then computes the transpose of the matrix and prints it on the screen.
+The program computes the transpose of the matrix and displays it on the screen.

 int main() {